LONDONERS AT HOME:

 Following the same pattern as the earlier parts of the trilogy, it was hoped that there will be an exhibition of the final project during the course of 2019/20.
 And, like its predecessors, it was originally envisaged that such an exhibition of Londoners at Home: The Way We Live Now might be mounted in the Crypt Gallery at St Martin-in-the-Fields; alas, untoward events have unfortunately intervened.
 Following a major review of the church’s policy with regard to not-for-profit activity and the overriding need to generate income to sustain its extensive and vital charity work, all non-profit-making undertakings have been suspended for the time being; this means that Part III of the London Trilogy can no longer be exhibited there.
 Sadly, we are therefore obliged to look for an alternative venue.

 Both preceding projects have been published in book form, with copies lodged, for posterity, in the British Library and the UK’s other ‘copyright libraries’.
-If a commercial publisher cannot be found for Londoners at Home: The Way We Live Now, it is envisaged that this concluding component of Milan’s ‘London Trilogy’ will be published by the photographer, with copies made available for purchase, at cost, by sitters and any other interested parties.
+As it has not proved possible to secure a commercial publisher for Londoners at Home: The Way We Live Now, it has been agreed that the concluding component of Milan’s ‘London Trilogy’ should be published by the photographer himself, with copies made available for purchase, at cost price, by sitters and any other interested parties.